Retail sales fall as inflation bites | Bailey warns on rates rises – Daily Business

 Economists had expected a 0.3% decline in sales month-on-month while the ONS also downwardly revised February’s fall in retail sales.

-Bank of England governor Andrew Bailey yesterday said it is walking a “very tight line” between controlling inflation and tipping the UK into a recession.
+Bank of England governor Andrew Bailey, pictured, yesterday said it is walking a “very tight line” between controlling inflation and tipping the UK into a recession.

 He said that raising rates too quickly to keep a lid on the cost of living could put Britain’s economic recovery into reverse.